Elsa-Health/model-runtime/README.md

 ## Roadmap

--   [ ] Project Rename - Options: Edward (Edward Jenner), even though hundreds of years Africans have been innouclating their children. - https://www.medicaldaily.com/people-medicine-influence-history-374620
--   [ ] 80% Test coverage
+-   [x] 80% Test coverage
 -   [ ] Support for more random variables in symptom natures
     -   [ ] Support Weibul Variables
     -   [ ] Support Change Variables - size, color, elevatedness, etc
--   [ ] Optional Support for uncertainity in the results through sampling of the random variables.
+-   [x] Optional Support for uncertainity in the results through sampling of the random variables.
 -   [ ] Support patient assessment results that show exactly what symptom features are not matching or are matching with different degees. (path towards explainability??)
 -   [ ] Support weights for each of the symptom features
--   [ ] Support for age disparities
+-   [x] Support for age differences in model definitions
--   [ ] Support for sex disparities
+-   [x] Support for sex differences in model definitions

 ## FAQ